 When it comes to Cost recommendations, there are also some scenarios where optimization automation is easy to implement: deleting orphaned Public IPs or moving snapshots to Standard Storage are some examples.
-However, when customers look at Virtual Machine right-size recommendations – one of the recommendations with higher cost optimization impact –, very few feel comfortable enough to act accordingly, even more if asked to automate the action, as Advisor lacks some important details.
+However, when customers look at Virtual Machine right-size recommendations – one of the recommendations with higher cost optimization impact –, very few feel comfortable enough to act accordingly, even more if asked to automate the action.
 These are some questions many customers ask:

 As of today, the documentation about Cost recommendations states that Advisor “considers virtual machines for shut-down when P95th of the max of max value of CPU utilization is less than 3% and network utilization is less than 2% over a 7 day period.
 Virtual machines are considered for right size when it is possible to fit the current load in a smaller SKU (within the same SKU family*) or a smaller number # of instance such that the current load doesn’t go over 80% utilization when non-user facing workloads and not above 40% when user-facing workload.”

-We have an idea of how the recommendation was generated, but customers need more details, such as the actual Azure Monitor metrics that supported the recommendation and projections of the smaller SKU against the current capacity requirements.
-The algorithm itself is not clearly documented, e.g., what “P95th of the max of max” or “current load” mean?
-And it is not considering storage I/O metrics nor disk or NIC count properties.
+We have an idea of how the recommendation was generated, but customers need more details, such as the actual VM metrics** that supported the recommendation and projections of the smaller SKU against the current capacity requirements.
+Furthermore, the algorithm is not yet considering storage I/O metrics nor disk or NIC count properties.

-Reviewing and validating recommendations one-by-one requires thus a lot of effort, the more for large-scale customers with hundreds of right-size recommendations.
+Reviewing and validating recommendations one-by-one requires thus a significant effort, the more for large-scale customers with hundreds of right-size recommendations.
 Ideally, any detail accompanying a recommendation should be provided in a machine-understandable manner, so that automated actions can be implemented on top.

-For the reasons above, some customers I work with have asked guidance on how to get higher confidence on cost recommendations so that they can automate remediation or, at least, filter out recommendations that haven’t a strong enough ground to be further investigated.
+For the reasons above, some customers I work with have asked guidance on how to get better informed cost recommendations so that they can automate remediation or, at least, filter out recommendations that haven’t a strong enough ground, from the customer perspective, to be further investigated.
 This post gives an overview of a possible solution for this requirement and the remaining articles in the series will provide you with the actual technical details of the solution.

 These requirements imply the usage of multiple sources of information beyond Azure Advisor itself.
 The architecture depicted below summarizes the tools and services that can possibly be used to build such a solution.
 The solution architecture is a typical ETL and analytics pattern implemented on top of Azure Automation and Log Analytics.